Will ‘Big Brother’ Host Julie Chen Be Part Of A Double Eviction At CBS As Husband Les Moonves Exits Network?

 The new allegations about Les Moonves come just one day before Chen is set to premiere the ninth season of her daytime chatfest The Talk.
 In addition, Chen is set to host a live, double eviction episode of Big Brother on Thursday night.

 With two shows airing in eight programming slots on CBS per week, Julie Chen currently takes up a lot of real estate on CBS, so it would be very noticeable if she suddenly disappeared.
-But some fans feel she will be forced to exit the network if she still chooses to continues to stand by her man.
-Check out some of the viewer reaction below.
+But some fans feel she will be forced to exit the network if she still chooses to continue to stand by her man.
+Check out some of the viewer reactions below.

 Does Julie Chen stay with CBS or go when Les Moonves leaves tomorrow?
 How is that going to work in light of these new, very serious allegations?
 Not that she should be at all blamed for his behavior.
 That’s absurd.
 But if she continues to stand by him, ew.